buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Bonus**:  Any modifier due to external, environmental, magical, or circumstantial factors, or decided by the Game Master, is a bonus or penalty applied to the dice roll or the difficulty of the check.

-**Casting Spells under attack, threat, distraction...**: when a spellcaster wants to use Magic but is disturbed, attacked, wounded, or otherwise distracted during the casting of a spell, they must make a Magic Check.
+**Casting Spells while Distracted or after a Recent Wound**: when a spellcaster wants to use Magic but is disturbed, has been wounded in the same round, or is otherwise distracted during the casting of a spell, they must make a Magic Check.

 **Check/Test**:  A check (or test) is the roll of 3d6 plus the value indicated by the involved Ability Score and Skill; modifiers from Feats and circumstances might be applied.
 If you don' \*\*t have the Skill, you roll 2d6 + the Ability Score modifier.